dylanjustice/gatsby-resume/src/pages/index.md

     responsibilities:

     -   Embedded on a team tasked with establishing Azure architecture and best practices for the company at large.
-    -   Developed a highly secure, and technically resilient solution architecture using Azure resources all with Infrastructure as Code.
+    -   Developed a highly secure, and technically resilient solution architecture using Azure resources all using terraform and ARM templates.
     -   Developed Azure Devops pipelines for infrastructure as code (IaC) and application delivery to development, test and production environments.
 Pipeline strategy was standardized using templates and replicated for each application.
     -   Leveraged Azure App Service, Deployment slots, and custom health checks to minimize the possibility of downtime during deployments in all environments.
     -   Implemented Unit and Integration testing framework for .NET 5 API Development team and assisted adoption.